Signature Program in Tropical Ecology and Sustainability Studies – Montserrat

 - conservation biology

 - tropical ecology

 - numerous opportunities in the humanities and social sciences

 - interdisciplinary study: interactions between biology, ecology, sustainability and civic planning, politics, community activism, and social services

-The program is staffed by faculty members from Simon’s Rock and other colleges and universities.
+The program is staffed by faculty members from Bard College at Simon's Rock and Bard College.
 Each faculty member is responsible for teaching in the two-week modules within the tropical ecology and sustainability course.

 Program Director: Dr. Thomas Coote - Environmental Studies, Landscape Ecology and Genetics

 BA, Bard College at Simon's Rock; MSES Bard College; PhD, University of Massachusetts, Amherst (Department of Environmental Conservation).

 Dr. Coote's research focuses on landscape ecology and genetics with a particular focus on aquatic ecology and molluscs.
 In his teaching and research, he draws from several disciplines including agroecology, environmental science, political ecology, and landscape ecology and genetics.
 Dr. Coote has been the recipient of the Hudson River Foundation's Polgar Fellowship as well as the New York National Sea Grant Fellowship.
 Before coming to Simon's Rock he spent a decade in the fish farming industry and taught at Waynesburg University and California University of Pennsylvania.
 In addition to his responsibilities at Simon's Rock he is a director of the Berkshire Environmental Research Center, Ltd., a private non-profit environmental education firm based on the Simon's Rock campus.